flythereddflagg/flythereddflagg.github.io/python_book/docs/14-If-elif-and-else.md

 - This pattern continues for all the `elif` expressions.
 - Finally, if none of the 'if' or `elif` expressions evaluate to `True`, the code under the `else` is executed.

 Python's conditional syntax allows as many `elif` statements as the programmer wishes.
 However, the `elif` and `else` parts are not necessary.
 You may choose to have a conditional block without an `else` or without an `elif` part.
-For coding purposes this is good practice as we will see in the section about errors.
+We will discuss good practices for conditional statements in the section about errors.

 ### Indented Blocks

 We have introduced an important syntax in Python.
 That is the indented block.
-This one feature that Python uses to make it more readable and to avoid cluttering the code page with unnecessary symbols or words.
+This one feature that Python uses to make code more readable and to avoid cluttering the code page with unnecessary symbols or words.
 As you saw below each `if`, `elif` or `else` statement, the code is executed as normal.
-An indented block is just a way of python separating a chunk of code and executing it in a different context, in this case, the context is that the code is executed if the logical expression evaluates to `True`.
+An indented block is just a way of Python separating a chunk of code and executing it in a different context, in this case, the context is that the code is executed if the logical expression evaluates to `True`.
 There are many other contexts that we will cover later but for now, memorize the following rules about indented blocks:

 - *Indented blocks must start with a colon `:`.* A colon tells Python in effect "This is the beginning of a new indented block"
 - *Indent 4 spaces.* Four spaces is an accepted convention although Python will technically allow whatever spacing you want as long as you are consistent.
 Any code you see written will follow the 4 space convention and that is the standard so it is best if you follow suit.
 If you mix spacings or are inconsistent with this Python will throw a syntax error.